-Winter is coming and it’s darker mornings and nights that top the list of the nation’s seasonal pet hates, closely followed by feeling cold, with well over half of people giving them the thumbs down.
+Winter is coming and it’s darker mornings and nights that top the list of the nation’s seasonal pet hates.
+These are closely followed by feeling cold, with well over half of people giving them the thumbs down.

 A poll of 2,000 UK homeowners showed that people from East Anglia feel the cold the most (58 per cent), while Scots are the least concerned about plummeting temperatures (48 per cent).
 It was also East Anglians who fretted the most about heating bills (45 per cent), while those in Northern Ireland worried the least (30 per cent).

-The survey also revealed how nearly two-thirds of us detest dismal mornings and 56 per cent would dodge dark nights where possible, resulting in one-third of us having less motivation to go outside.
-This was closely followed by more than half of people hating being cold and, as a result, having to pay more to heat their homes (38 per cent).
+The survey also revealed how nearly two-thirds of us detest dismal mornings and 56 per cent would dodge dark nights where possible.
+The sustained darkness means one-third of us have less motivation to go outside.
+More than half of people hating being cold and, therefore, having to pay more to heat their homes (38 per cent).

 Our top 10 winter pet hates are: